ebradim/RoyalLibrary/README.md

 # RoyalLibrary
-Some extensions methods like the ones in Ruby, .each, .map and more
+Some extensions methods like the ones in Ruby .each .map and more